muratk5n/thirdwave/en/README.md

 ---

-Anti-trust isn't just for better capitalism, also for the power dynamic between gov and biz.
+Anti-trust isn't just for better capitalism.
+Need to adjust the power dynamic between gov and biz.
 Reagan was a conservative, but had to be cognizant of the fact that in order to govern, need to be wary of getting overrun by monopoly power.